pharmacometric/dash-nlmixr-workflow/README.md

 # nlmixrWorkflow v0.01 - integrated into drlevy.ai

+Still experimental.
+May not be perfect just yet.

 ## Scope
 `nlmixrWorkflow` is a structured and highly automated R package/pipeline intended to facilitate the execution of `nlmixr2` models based strictly on structured JSON configuration files.